Ignacy Matuszewski: Background

-He was born on September 10, 1891, in Warsaw, a son of Ignacy Matuszewski Sr., a well-known literary critic.
+He was born on 10 September 1891, in Warsaw, a son of Ignacy Matuszewski Sr., a well-known literary critic.
 He was also the godson of writer, Bolesław Prus.

 Ignacy Matuszewski studied philosophy at the Jagiellonian University, architecture in Milan, law in Tartu, and agriculture in Warsaw.

 Career

 World War I

 During World War I, Matuszewski was one of the executors of Piłsudski's concept in the Russian Empire.
 From December 1914, he served in the Russian Army, among others as commander of an intelligence troop.
 After the February Revolution in 1917, he organized the Assembly of Free Poles in Saint Petersburg and participated in the formation of the Polish Corps in Russia.
 In December 1917 he joined the Polish I Corps in Russia under the command of General Józef Dowbor-Muśnicki.

 In the early 1918, Matuszewski received a default death sentence from the Bolsheviks.
-In response to this threat, he captured Minsk, chasing away the Bolshevik garrison, on February 18, 1918.
+In response to this threat, he captured Minsk, chasing away the Bolshevik garrison, on 18 February 1918.
 Two days later, he became the commander of the city.
 Since the Germans had also sentenced him to death, he decided to move to Kiev.
 In April 1918, Matuszewski joined the Polish Military Organisation.
 In May 1918, he participated in the coup directed against General Dowbor-Muśnicki, who wanted to hand control of the Polish I Corps to the Germans at the fortress of Bobrujsk.
 After the coup failed and the Germans disarmed the Corps, Matuszewski was back in Kiev.

 Polish–Soviet War

-Following the regaining of independence by Poland in November 1918, Matuszewski was transferred to the Second Unit (military intelligence) of the General Staff of the Polish Army, of which he became chief at the culmination of the Polish–Bolshevik War.
-After the Bolshevik defeat, Józef Piłsudski summarized the espionage activity of Matuszewski in the following words: "It was the first war since many centuries waged by Poland during which we [Poland] knew more about the enemy than the enemy knew about us."
+Following the regaining of independence by Poland in November 1918, Matuszewski was transferred to the Second Unit (military intelligence) of the General Staff of the Polish Army, of which he became chief at the culmination of the Polish–Soviet War.
+After the Soviet defeat, Józef Piłsudski summarized the espionage activity of Matuszewski in the following words: "It was the first war since many centuries waged by Poland during which we [Poland] knew more about the enemy than the enemy knew about us."
 Matuszewski participated in the talks that resulted in the 1921 Treaty of Riga.